-Wheaton College is committed to providing reasonable accommodations for students with disabilities.
-Any student with a documented physical, learning, or mental health condition needing academic adjustments is requested to contact the Academic and Disability Services Office as early in the semester as possible.
+Wheaton College is committed to providing reasonable accommodations for students with documented learning differences, physical or mental health conditions that qualify under the ADA.
+Any student needing academic adjustments is requested to contact the Learning and Accessibility Services Office as early in the semester as possible.
 Please call 630.752.5022 or e-mail firstname.lastname@example.org for further information.

 Facts for Faculty